 "When I arrived here, I didn't know that Britton wasn't a 92Y [unit supply specialist]; he just knew the supply realm so well," said Master Sgt.
 Tracy Cervantes-Scott, the regimental supply NCOIC.

-"I'm always going to be a work in progress, but I'm motivated and my leadership is helping me every step of the way," said Britton.
+She continued, "I believe his work ethics surpasses that of his peers and this year is his year; not only to put his goals in motion, but to also achieve them--to achieve his resolutions."So, where does Britton see himself by the end of 2016?"I'm always going to be a work in progress, but I'm motivated and my leadership is helping me every step of the way," said Britton.
 "I see myself promoted, a sergeant, with more civilian and military education under my belt, and working toward the next level; and, my New Year's resolution for 2016 met."